How to Make an Ice Chest Float

 Make sure you leave a long line with a finger-loop on any of the corners.
 Make sure the corners line up as you slide the rope through the noodles.
 Continue working the rope until all four pieces have been slipped together to form a rectangular base to hold your floating ice cooler.
 Make sure you don’t tighten the rope around the loop too much to prevent breakage.
 Make sure the rope is tight enough to hold the pool noodles together.

 The last step is to place the box inside the frame and the ice chest float is completed.

-Do not force the box inside, if the space is too tight, the rope can break and the poodles will fall off.
-You may want to restart all over again by cutting longer poodles that will fit the box perfectly.
+Do not force the box inside, if the space is too tight, the rope can break and the noodles will fall off.
+You may want to restart all over again by cutting longer noodles that will fit the box perfectly.

 Now that you have your cooler prepared, simply fill the new cooler with your ice, and your drinks.

 Take note of the extra rope on one corner, it is the rope you have to hold unto, especially when pulling the floating cooler from one end to the other.
 You can also use the rope to attach the floating cooler to your fish boat.

 When adding your ice and drinks, it is important to pay attention to the weight of the floating cooler.